codebyheera/Todo-List-App/README.md

 ## 📦 How to Use

-Follow these simple steps to run the app locally:
+Follow this simple step to run the app locally:

 ### 🔧 Manual Setup